Our Diversity and Inclusion Calendar

 It cannot be denied, however, that the popular concept of "race" is deeply rooted in many societies and has given rise to highly degrading political movements.

 In its purest form, racial equity in the workplace means that an employee’s race does not impact how they are treated or promoted in any way.
 It means that all rules apply equally to all employees, regardless of race.
 However, policies can appear race-neutral on the surface but still result in disparate treatment of minorities.
-“Black” employees are most at risk for experiencing bias, followed by “Latino” and “Asian” employees.
+Employees that some would label as Black are most at risk for experiencing bias, followed by those of Latin and Asian heritage.
 However, even employees who don't directly experience bias are negatively impacted by observing others being treated unfairly.
 Every day, each and every one of us can stand up against racial prejudice and intolerant attitudes.

 August: Religion and Belief